Reading material produced by the MICA community

 Thirteen Girls by Mikita Brottman

 Available from Amazon

 Mikita Brottman is a professor in the Department of Humanistic Studies at MICA.
 Aside from teaching Graduate Colloquium, Horror Movies, Psychopathology, Zoo Ontologies and The Uncanny courses, Brottman is a writer and has recently published her new book Thirteen Girls-a series of heartbreakin g stories about 13 individual murder cases, all told from different perspectives.
 Although her characters are fictionalized, each story is based on real life events.

 Spectacle by Susan Steinberg

-Available from Amazon Susan Steinberg '90 (painting) has released Spectacle, a book of heart-wrenching short stories of women that address topics such as death and grief.
-Spectacle bears witness to alarming and strange incidents: carnival rides and plane crashes, affairs spied through keyholes.
+Susan Steinberg '90 (painting) has released Spectacle, a book of heart-wrenching short stories of women that address topics such as death and grief.
+The book bears witness to alarming and strange incidents: carnival rides and plane crashes, affairs spied through keyholes.
 Steinberg's characters stand at the edge of disaster and risk it all to speak their sharpest secrets.

 Available from AK Press